Skip to main content

 runtime and storage appear frequently in our code.
 If these terms are unfamiliar to you, you should familiarize yourself with the Contract API Modules.

 The metadata for each of the contract's entry points is defined in the call entry point.
-When installing the contract, the Casper Node will search for the entry point based on the name specified in its metadata.
+When installing the contract, the system will look for the name of the entry point as specified by the metadata for that entry point.
 Therefore, each of the entry points defined in the code must share the same name as the String value passed when defining the metadata for the entry point.

 In our case, we will define the entry point update_msg in the contract code just before call.